tdewolff/canvas/README.md

 Please see https://www.patreon.com/tdewolff for ways to contribute, otherwise please contact me directly!

+## Recent changes
+`Context` view and coordinate view have been altered. `View` now doesn't affect the coordinate view/system.
+To achieve the same as before, replace `ctx.SetView(m)` by `ctx.SetView(m); ctx.SetCoordView(m)`.
+The change makes coordinate systems more intuitive when using in combination with views, the given coordinate reflects the coordinate where it is drawn irrespective of the view.

 ## Features
 - Path segment types: MoveTo, LineTo, QuadTo, CubeTo, ArcTo, Close
 - Precise path flattening, stroking, and dashing for all segment type uing papers (see below)